What are blood steal phenomena?

 In very small blood vessels (capillaries), the steal phenomenon is not dangerous.

-An arteriovenous malformation (AVM) consists of a localised mass of blood vessels in which there is a direct connection between arteries (supplying oxygenated blood from the heart) and veins (returning de-oxygenated blood to the heart).
+An arteriovenous malformation (AVM) consists of a localised mass of blood vessels in which there is a direct connection between arteries (supplying oxygenated blood from the heart) and veins (returning deoxygenated blood to the heart).
 The usual intervening capillary network between arteries and veins is missing.

-Capillaries are very small blood vessels, and are responsible for blood supply to the skin and subcutaneous tissues.
+Capillaries are very small blood vessels and are responsible for blood supply to the skin and subcutaneous tissues.

 The resistance to blood flowing through vessels in an AVM is lower than through normal capillaries in surrounding skin, so the volume of blood through the AVM increases over time.
-The AVM siphons blood from nearby normal vessels, which then may not supply enough oxygen to surrounding tissues.
+The AVM siphons blood from nearby normal vessels, which may not supply enough oxygen to surrounding tissues.
 The reduced blood flow is often referred to as ‘blood steal’ or the ‘blood steal phenomenon’.

 Feeding and draining vessels of an AVM often lose their elasticity and develop weak areas or outpouching of the blood vessel walls (aneurysms), which can rupture and lead to catastrophic bleeding.

-In most cases, the heart adapts to gradual rise in blood flow through an AVM.
+In most cases, the heart adapts to a gradual rise in blood flow through an AVM.
 Heart failure due to AVM is rare, affecting 1 to 2% of cases where there is raised cardiac output from excess blood flow through an extensive AVM on a limb.

 Arteriovenous malformations (AVM) are present at birth in 40 to 60% of cases.
-They first appear in childhood in 25% of cases, but may also arise later in life (during adolescence in 10% and in adulthood in 25%).
+They first appear in childhood in 25% of cases, but may also arise later in life (during adolescence in 10% and adulthood in 25%).
 Males and females are affected in equal numbers.

-Ateriovenous malformations of the skin and soft tissues
+Arteriovenous malformations of the skin and soft tissues